Almaden Minerals (NYSE:AAU) Receives New Coverage from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Almaden Minerals (NYSE:AAU – Get Rating) in a research report issued on Sunday.
+StockNews.com started coverage on shares of Almaden Minerals (NYSE:AAU – Get Rating) in a research note issued on Wednesday.
 The brokerage set a “sell” rating on the stock.

 Almaden Minerals Ltd., an exploration stage company, engages in the acquisition, exploration, evaluation, and development of mineral properties.
 It primarily owns a 100% interest in the Ixtaca gold-silver project located in Puebla State, Mexico.
 The company was incorporated in 1980 and is headquartered in Vancouver, Canada.